TraekWells/personal-site/content/bookshelf/the-almanak-of-naval-ravikant.md

 title: The Almanack of Naval Ravikant
 author: Eric Jorgenson
 image: "/img/book-cover-the-almanak-of-naval-ravikant.jpg"
+thoughts:
-thoughts: This is a literary goldmine full of gems regarding the pursuit of wealth and happiness.
+  This is a literary goldmine full of gems regarding the pursuit of wealth and happiness.
 draft: false
 rating: 5
+type: book
 ---

 ## 🚀 The Book in 3 Sentences

 1. You will never become rich by trading your time for your money.
 The only way to financial freedom is by finding a way to make money while you sleep. (or win the lottery).